 Portfolio-based valuation allowances are recognised for risks which have already materialised, but which cannot be allocated to individual loans and advances due to lack of knowledge.
 For this purpose, groups of financial assets with comparable default risk profiles are combined in portfolios and reviewed for impairment.
-The portfolio-based valuation allowance is calculated using a formula-based procedure which is based on the Basel II parameters "expected loss ratios" and "probabilities of default".
+The valuation allowances are calculated using a formula-based procedure based on the following Basel II parameters used in the advanced IRB Approach: expected loss given default (LGD) and probability of default (PD).
+The transition of the one-year probability of default, which represents the basis for the concept of expected loss pursuant to the German Solvency Regulation (Solvabilitätsverordnung), to the concept of incurred loss pursuant to IFRSs is made using the LIP (Loss Identification Period) factor.
+The LIP factor is a correction factor to adjust the one-year probability of default to the estimated time period, from the date the loss is incurred up to the identification of the actual loss.

 Provisions for loans are set aside for commitments to third parties if utilisation is probable and the amount of the commitment can be reasonably estimated.
 Provisions are measured on the basis of the best estimate of the expenditure required to settle the obligation, in accordance with IAS 37.36.
 If utilisation in the short term, i.e. within twelve months, from the obligation is not expected, the provision will be recognised at present value.

-In addition to the allowance process for property lending, the Annual Report 1) includes a description of the impairment process for securities belonging to the IFRS categories "Available-for-Sale" (AfS), "Held to Maturity" (HtM) and "Loans and Receivables" (LaR).
+In addition to the allowance process for property lending, the Annual Report1) includes a description of the impairment process for securities belonging to the IFRS categories "Available-for-Sale" (AfS), "Held to Maturity" (HtM) and "Loans and Receivables" (LaR).